Viral disease

 A viral disease (or viral infection) occurs when an organism's body is invaded by pathogenic viruses, and infectious virus particles (virions) attach to and enter susceptible cells.

+Examples include the common cold, gastroenteritis, COVID-19, the flu, and rabies.

-Structural Characteristics
+Structural characteristics

 Basic structural characteristics, such as genome type, virion shape and replication site, generally share the same features among virus species within the same family.